aidilmkrz/IDB30102_GroupAK_BigDataSecurity/README.md

 📖 **Project Overview**

 ### Research Problem
-* **Inconsistent Evaluation Standards (PS1):** $k$-Anonymity and Differential Privacy are frequently evaluated in literature using different metrics, experimental setups, and datasets, making direct comparative assessment difficult.
+* **Inconsistent Evaluation Standards (PS1):** k-Anonymity and Differential Privacy are frequently evaluated in literature using different metrics, experimental setups, and datasets, making direct comparative assessment difficult.
 * **Lack of Benchmarking Criteria (PS2):** There is limited consistent comparison between the two techniques using unified criteria such as accuracy, re-identification risk, and execution time under identical conditions.

 ### Research Aim
-To conduct a direct, standardized comparative evaluation of $k$-Anonymity and Differential Privacy in big data systems based on three key performance metrics: classification accuracy, re-identification risk, and execution time.
+To conduct a direct, standardized comparative evaluation of k-Anonymity and Differential Privacy in big data systems based on three key performance metrics: classification accuracy, re-identification risk, and execution time.

 ### Research Objectives
-* **RO1:** To review existing literature on $k$-Anonymity and Differential Privacy techniques in big data systems.
+* **RO1:** To review existing literature on k-Anonymity and Differential Privacy techniques in big data systems.
-* **RO2:** To implement $k$-Anonymity and Differential Privacy using a custom Python implementation (`anonymization_framework.py`) on the UCI Adult Census Income dataset.
+* **RO2:** To implement k-Anonymity and Differential Privacy using a custom Python implementation (`anonymization_framework.py`) on the UCI Adult Census Income dataset.
 * **RO3:** To evaluate and compare both techniques against the original, unprotected dataset using accuracy, re-identification risk, and execution time as primary metrics.

 ### Implementation Scope
 The evaluation framework processes raw tabular data through two privacy-preserving techniques alongside an unprotected baseline:
 * **Baseline (Raw Data):** Unprotected original dataset.
-* **$k$-Anonymity ($k=3$):** Applies quasi-identifier generalization (age range categorization, marital-status grouping) and suppression.
+* **k-Anonymity (k=3):** Applies quasi-identifier generalization (age range categorization, marital-status grouping) and suppression.
-* **Differential Privacy ($\epsilon=1.0$):** Injects calibrated Laplace noise into numerical attributes to provide formal privacy guarantees.
+* **Differential Privacy (ε=1.0):** Injects calibrated Laplace noise into numerical attributes to provide formal privacy guarantees.

 ---